Prag8855/aab/content/guides/public-transit.md

 - **On the tram**
     Find a [yellow ticket machine](/images/berlin-bvg-tram-ticket-machine.jpg) near the middle of the tram.
 The old machines only accept coins.
 The new machines only accept cards.[^1]
 - **On the bus**
-    Enter at the front of the bus, and buy a ticket from the driver.
-Tap your card or phone on the payment terminal near the driver.[^15] If you pay cash, ask the driver for a ticket.[^14]
+    Enter at the front of the bus, and tap your phone or credit card to pay.
+You can't pay with cash.
 - **At [[S-Bahn]] and [[BVG]] service points**
     Buy tickets at [S-Bahn](https://sbahn.berlin/en/tickets/sale-and-contact/points-of-sale/) and [BVG service points](https://www.bvg.de/en/service-and-support/customer-centers-and-shops).